Man Up | Ep. 230 • March 28, 2018

 If you just maintain and you’re not looking to grow, you’re actually going to probably move backwards over time, because of father time.
 Okay, so real life isn’t all fairies, roses, and a sex fest…

 “We would miss a few of those nights, again, okay.
-But after a while of this, a few episodes of her allowing BS to consumer and taking down our rare, quiet time opportunities, I eventually brought it up.
+But after a while of this, a few episodes of her allowing BS to consume her and take down our rare, quiet time opportunities, I eventually brought it up.
 Settle at first…” Okay, so he’s trying to bring up the issue by verbally communicating this with her.

 “So, her initial responses to him bringing it up seem genuine, that she was also missing it and acknowledging she was letting life get in the way of us sometimes.
 I think at this point, it’s been a discussion four to six times, with two of them turning into our first real fights, ending in her confession she needs to get right with regards to rest and making the most of the time we do have to ourselves.”

 “Sometimes, a few seriously intense days of sex and then circling back to a week or two of fall-off and me getting aggravated and bummed out or whatever you want to call it.
-I started question if I’ve allowed myself to, a guy, to basically handle everything in the household to allow her to focus on her son and maximize their time, and maybe made myself less attractive?
+I started questioning if I’ve allowed myself to be the guy to basically handle everything in the household to allow her to focus on her son and maximize their time, and maybe made myself less attractive?
 In my mind, I’m just doing what I do and being the best guy I can be for them both.”

 “I feel like I’m present and compassionate for the good, bad, ugly, passionate romantic, staying unpredictable with my personal interests and things I do for with them, her, and keeping the spark on my end.”
 I’m probably leaving a lot out, but this is already long-winded.